openwisp/openwisp-controller/docs/developer/utils.rst

 from OpenWISP Notifications.

-For more information, see the relevant :doc:`documentation section about registering notification types in the Notifications module
+For more information, see the relevant :doc:`documentation section about registering notification types in the Notifications module </notifications/developer/utils>`.
-</notifications/developer/utils>`.

-Once a new notification type is registered, you have to use the :doc:`"notify" signal provided the Notifications module
-</notifications/user/sending-notifications>` to send
-notifications for this type.
+Once a new notification type is registered, you can use the :doc:`"notify" signal provided by the Notifications module </notifications/user/sending-notifications>` to send notifications with this new type.

 Signals
 -------